digitalservicebund/useid-backend-service/doc/adr/0016_widget_as_iFrame.md

      - highly reliable with expected behaviour within the framework
    - costs
      - difficult to integrate into legacy frontend stacks (likely to face in our governmental context)
-     - high maintenance / development effort from our side
+     - high maintenance / development effort from our side (deal with CSS and javascript namespace interference)
      - might over-complex a simple case

 2. bundle code into an iFrame and ship through a JavaScript <script> tag